haghard/actyx-spark-analysis/README.md

 # actyx-spark-analysis

 A implementation of moving average alg for spark.
-This job reads data from kafka's topics, evaluate a moving average aggregate and writes into cassandra.
-The main downside thought, is that can be use this job only if a difference between arrival and processing time of an event very small.
+This job reads data from kafka's topic, evaluate moving average aggregates and writes them into cassandra.
+The main downside being is that we can use this job only if a difference between an arrival and a processing time of an event very small.

 #How to build